Ego LM2102SP Review

-The EGO is the recipient of the prestigious Editor's Choice Award for best all-around mower in the class and for good reason.
+The Ego is an all-around leader in the class and for good reason.
 The machine is simply head and shoulders better than the competition in every critical evaluation.
 This mower cuts a wide swath in a wide range of heights and does so for a period of time that is at the top of the class.
 This puppy will mulch or bag, run fast or slow, it will self-propel or it can be manually pushed.
 Moreover, it is easy to use and a cinch to fold up and store for later use.

 When one is investigating mowers, we think that an analysis of the mowing function is pretty darn important.
 At 35 percent, we weight this metric to account for the lion's share of the product's overall score.
 The components of this metric are an assessment of the mowers' range of cutting heights, the width of the cutting deck and the ability of the motor to keep the blade efficiently cutting in a variety of grass heights.
 We should say that we measure the cutting deck differently than the manufacturers who list the outside deck width.
 Conversely, we make a more practical measurement between the front wheels as this is generally the maximum amount that the mower can cut without leaving an uncut strip of grass between one row and the next.